Hong Kong Attitude: 2017–present

 All of Hong Kong Esports' sponsored teams had their names changed back to Hong Kong Attitude on 16 May 2017.
 For the 2017 LMS Summer Split, HKA fielded a main roster consisting of top laner Baek "Riris" Seung-min, junglers Cheung "GodKwai" Ho-wan and Huang "Gemini" Chu-xuan, mid laner Chen "M1ssion" Hsiao-hsien, bot laner Wong "Unified" Chun-kit, and support Ling "Kaiwing" Kai-wing.
 The team placed sixth in the regular season with a 7–7 record, qualifying them for that year's LMS Regional Finals, which determines the third seed from the LMS at the 2017 World Championship, but not for playoffs.
 In the LMS Regional Finals, HKA took convincing wins over J Team and Raise Gaming, beating them 3–1 and 3–0 respectively and qualifying for the play-in stage of the 2017 World Championship.

-HKA was placed in Group D of the 2017 World Championship play-in stage, along with Turkish team 1907 Fenerbahçe and Japanese team Rampage.
+HKA was placed in Group D of the 2017 World Championship play-in stage, along with Turkish team 1907 Fenerbahçe and Japanese team Rampage (Pentagram).
 The team placed second in their group with a 3–1 record after losing a tiebreaker match to Fenerbahçe.
 HKA was unable to qualify for the main event after losing 0–3 to Fnatic in the play-in knockout stage.

 GodKwai and M1ssion left HKA in the offseason before the 2018 LMS Spring Split, and were replaced by jungler Kim "Nova" Dong-hyeon and mid laners Wong "Chawy" Xing Lei and Lam "Gear" Kwok-wa.
 Support Lee "Destiny" Jae-hoon also joined the team, but was released from his contract four weeks into the regular season because he refused to role-swap to jungle following disappointing results.
 HKA placed seventh with a 3–11 record, failing to qualify for playoffs but avoiding the relegation tournament.

 In preparation for the 2018 LMS Summer Split, HKA acquired top laner Jeon "erssu" Ik-soo and mid laner Yu "cyeol" Chung-yeol, and released Riris, Nova, and Gear from their contracts.
 HKA placed fourth in the regular season with a 8–6 record, qualifying them for playoffs, where they placed fourth after losing to J Team 1–3 in the first round.
 Their overall placement in the summer split guaranteed them a spot in the 2018 LMS Regional Finals and a chance to qualify for the 2018 World Championship.
 However, HKA failed to qualify for the World Championship after losing to G-Rex 1–3 in the first round.